papaJupe/Arduino/libraries/elapsedMillis/README.md

 (https://travis-ci.org/pfeerick/elapsedMillis.svg?branch=master)](https://travis-ci.org/pfeerick/elapsedMillis)
 =====================

 These special variable types (*objects*) automatically increase as time elapses.
 This makes it easy to check if a certain time has elapsed, while allowing your program to perform other work or checks for user input.
-It is also very to handle multiple tasks requiring different delays.
+It is also very [something] to handle multiple tasks requiring different delays.

 Documentation on how to use this library is located in the [wiki](https://github.com/pfeerick/elapsedMillis/wiki) and also on the [Arduino Playground](http://playground.arduino.cc//Code/ElapsedMillis).